Houses in multiple occupation (HMOs)

 - has 2 or more households living in it;

-- tenants share toilet, bathroom or kitchen facilities.
+- contract-holders share toilet, bathroom or kitchen facilities.

 The council will decide if a property meets an acceptable standard and is well managed before registering the property as an HMO.
 Your landlord will need a separate licence for each HMO it owns.

 A landlord can be prosecuted and fined for renting out an unlicensed HMO.

 If you’re a standard contract-holder and the HMO should be licensed but isn’t, any possession notice your landlord gives you is not valid.

 Local councils can also choose to insist that other smaller HMOs in specific areas be licensed.